aaronicsubstances/bridge-arithmetic/addendum-to-early-algebra-framework.md

 1. Can introduce the abacus device for addition as precursor to the standard addition procedure.

 2. Can emulate Singapore math curriculum, in which Grades 1-3 are taught wholly with manipulatives.
-   - Can even extend manipulatives to negative numbers for addition operation by using red and black rods like was used in ancient Chinese accounting.

 2. Can modify standard multiplication procedure to be more intuitive by fillng the bottom right hand spaces with zeros, and introducing the '+' sign to indicate the final addition.